 Our Entrepreneurship & Technology Program has been designed to provide you with leadership, entrepreneurial, and digital skills in an immersive environment so you can capitalize on the business-friendly energy of this city.

 Dublin is Europe’s tech hub for the world’s most innovative companies with 8 out of the top 10 Global information, communication and technology firms here.
-Google, Facebook, Zynga, PayPal, LinkedIn, and Salesforce are well established and recently Dropbox and AirBnB set up a base in Dublin, while Malwarebytes, SurveyMonkey, and Yelp will open centers shortly.
+Google, Facebook, Zynga, PayPal, LinkedIn, and Salesforce are well established and in the past few years, Dropbox, AirBnB, Malwarebytes, SurveyMonkey, and Yelp have set up a base in Dublin.

 Think of Dublin as your classroom.
 Here, you can foster your own essential skills needed for developing new businesses through our Entrepreneurship and Globalization, Technology Ventures and Digital Marketing and Communication courses.
 Our Entrepreneurship & Globalization course focuses on the macro business environment while the Technology Ventures course teaches you strategic business development and our course in Digital Marketing & Communications explores tactical and implementable marketing plans.
 Through assignments and the undertaking and presentation of a professional business pitch, as well as entrepreneurial and digital projects, you will develop skills in project management, business plan development, expansion strategy, customer engagement, and creativity.